raboof/spray/docs/documentation/spray-can/http-server.rst

 *spray-http* model classes.
 No matter whether this succeeds or not, the connection actor will always pass on all received headers to the application.
 Unknown headers as well as ones with invalid syntax (according to *spray*'s header parser) will be made available as ``RawHeader`` instances.
-For the ones exhibiting parsing errors a warning message is logged depending on the value of the ``illegal-header-warnings`` config setting.
+For the ones exhibiting parsing errors a warning message is logged depending on the value of the ``spray.can.server.parsing.illegal-header-warnings`` config setting.

 When sending out responses the connection actor watches for a ``Connection`` header set by the application and acts accordingly, i.e. you can force the connection actor to close the connection after having sent the response by including